The Different Types of Watch Bezel Explained by Extropian

 Plain

 Plain bezels don’t move at all and include no functional markings.
-They come in all shapes and sizes, from a very minimalist aesthetic to chunky designs with visible screws (like the iconic Royal Oak).
+They come in all shapes and sizes, from a very minimalist aesthetic to chunky designs with visible screws (like the iconic Audemars Piguet Royal Oak).
 Some even come encrusted with precious jewels.
 In other words, a Plain bezel is often anything but!

 Dufrane - Divers Watches, The Barton Springs